ucdscenter/climate_maps_v2/README.md

 ### Creating .env file

-Create a `.env` file in the root directory and add the following key(s) in it:
+Create a `.env` file in the root directory
+ 1. Add the following key(s) in it:
     REACT_APP_MAPBOX_API_KEY="Your mapbox key"
+    REACT_APP_BASE_URL="http://localhost:portnumber".
+Replace portnumber with the port your app is running in locally.
+Should be 3000 by default.

 ## Available Scripts